johno/gatsby-themes/docs/creating-an-mdx-theme.md

 - MDXRenderer doesn't seem to pick up Provider
 - Separation of renderer and query for data backed pages/templates
+- Can't use `__experimentalThemes: ['fooo']` shortcut
+- Theme doesn't work due to lack of transpilation of gatsby-ssr/gatsby-browser

 ## Props APIs